airbrake/airbrake-ruby/README.md

 end
 ```

+> **Note**
-Note: it is not recommended to disable this feature.
+> It is not recommended to disable this feature.
 It might negatively impact
-how your notifier works.
+> how your notifier works.
 Please use this option with caution.

 #### backlog